Quantifying the unknown impact of segmentation uncertainty on image-based simulations: Introduction

 \section{Introduction}

-\textit{Image-based simulation} is the process of performing quantitative numerical calculations, such as 3D finite element simulations, on geometries constructed directly from 3D imaging techniques, including X-ray computed tomography (CT) and scanning electron microscopy.
+Image-based simulation is the process of performing quantitative numerical calculations, such as 3D finite element simulations, on geometries constructed directly from 3D imaging techniques, including X-ray computed tomography (CT) and scanning electron microscopy.
 Image-based simulation has become a crucial part of modern engineering analysis workflows, alongside integrated computational materials engineering (ICME)\citep{ICME2008} and digital twin\citep{Tuegel2011,Glaessgen2012,Tao2017,Boschert2016} efforts.
 It has also been adopted by many disciplines, including medical imaging for patient treatment\citep{Hoeijmakers2019,Zhang2005,Chao2010,Le2016,Rangraz2019}, improving the manufacturing process of batteries\citep{Hutzenlaub2014,Mendoza2016,Muller2018,Lu2020}, composite material development\citep{Vanaerschot2017,MacNeil2018,Garcea2018,Semeraro2021}, biological physics\citep{Christoph2018}, neuroscience\citep{Savtchenko2018,Kashiwagi2019}, and geomechanics\citep{Shah2016}.

-Image-based simulation traditionally involves three steps, illustrated in \crefrange{fig:workflow:old:ct}{fig:workflow:old:quant}.
-The first step, \textit{image segmentation}, is the classification of each voxel (3D pixel) in the image to a distinct class or material (\cref{fig:seguq}).
+Image-based simulation traditionally involves three steps.
+The first step, image segmentation, is the classification of each voxel (3D pixel) in the image to a distinct class or material (\cref{fig:seguq}).
 For instance, the blue and purple regions in \cref{fig:seguq:uq} represent two different materials captured in the image in \cref{fig:seguq:image}.
 The second step is the reconstruction of a computational domain from the image segmentation.
-The third step is the numerical simulation of \textit{physics quantities} on this reconstructed domain.
+The third step is the numerical simulation of physics quantities on this reconstructed domain.
 The outcome of this image-based simulation (\cref{fig:workflow:old:sim}) is a single value for the physics quantity of interest (\cref{fig:workflow:old:quant}).